Lighthouses of Malta

 14 m (46 ft) tapered stone tower with lantern and gallery.

 Tower unpainted, lantern painted green.
-Tom Gates's photo at the top of this page shows this lighthouse in the distance, Martin Kubik has a photo,
+Tom Gates's photo at the top of this page shows this lighthouse in the distance, Trabas has an excellent closeup by

 another good photo is available, and Bing has a satellite

 view.
 The two breakwater lighthouses stood without their lanterns for decades, but in 2012 replicas of the original lanterns were installed.
 Located at the end of the breakwater on the west side of the entrance